 Association between socio economic variables and knowledge level of farmers regarding Super Seeder

-Analysis revealed in Table 4 shows the relationship between socio-economic variables and the level of knowledge regarding the super seeder adopters.
+Table 4 shows the relationship between socio-economic variables and the level of knowledge regarding the super seeder adopters.
 Results revealed that education, size of landholdings annual income, social participation, mass media exposure and socio-economic status were significantly associated with level of knowledge among respondents.
 Level of education was found to be significant at chi-value of 15.37*, representing that higher level of education was positively associated with increased knowledge.
 In the context of land holding level of knowledge increased with increase in the size of land holding.
 Caste and age were found to be non- significant, indicating that they did not play a role in determining the level of knowledge.
 Furthermore (43.33%) of the farmers who earned above 4 lakhs had a high level of knowledge.
 Exact half of the respondents who were member of more than one organization had high level of knowledge.
 Socio-economic status was also significant, and 45.83per cent of the respondents with high socio-economic status and mass media exposure had high level of knowledge.

 Table 4: Association between socio-economic variables and knowledge of Super Seeder (n=60)